alibaba/GraphScope/docs/developer_guide.rst

 GraphScope has many dependencies.

-To make life easier, we provide two docker images with all needed dependencies installed.
+To make life easier, we provide two docker images with all required dependencies installed.

     - `graphscope-vineyard` as the builder, and